 Meerut Metro

-The Meerut Metro Project has been under consideration since 2016 when Rail India Technical and Economic Services prepared a detailed project report and submitted it to the state government.
-PM Narendra Modi laid the foundation stone of the Meerut Metro Project on 8th March 2019 along with RRTS.
-Construction of the mentioned project was started in June 2019 and is expected to be completed before the deadline of June 2025.
+The Meerut Metro Project has been under consideration since 2016, when Rail India Technical and Economic Services (RITES) prepared a detailed project report and submitted it to the state government.
+PM Narendra Modi laid the foundation stone for the Meerut Metro Project on 8 March 2019, along with the RRTS.

 Meerut Metro Train Project